sucxyf/hng_stage1_task/README.md

  #### Push your branch to your fork on GitHub.
 Create a pull request with a description of your changes.

-Thank you for showing interest in proz!
+Thank you for showing interest in hng_stage1_task!
 If you have any questions, feedback, or suggestions, feel free to contact me via email or through my GitHub profile.
 Your input is valuable, and I look forward to enhancing this project together.

-Thank you for showing interest in proz!
+Thank you for showing interest in hng_stage1_task!
 If you have any questions, feedback, or suggestions, feel free to contact me via email or through my GitHub profile.
 Your input is valuable, and I look forward to enhancing this project together.

 ### ASSUMPTIONS
-* It is assumed that you have flutter installed on your personal computer, Windows or MAC OS
+* It is assumed that you have flutter installed on your personal computer, Windows or MAC OS before attempting to run this app